Linux system logs

-syslog‑ng added additional features, and finally Rsyslog is the logger in
+Initially, this logger was syslogd; later, syslog‑ng added additional features; finally, Rsyslog is the logger in everyday use today.

-common use today.
-For more information about Linux syslog, see Syslog.
+For more information about Linux syslog, see syslog.

-by systemd-controlled processes are sent to the journal.
-The journal also
+All logs generated by systemd-controlled processes are sent to the journal.

 Follow these steps to disable Rsyslog and configure NXLog to collect logs in its place.